 So you lick the last sticky vestiges of your barbequed meat from your fingers, sip your glass of chilled South African wine, or your steaming mug of coffee – or the locally brewed Rooibos tea with its earthy, tannin flavor while the children use long “braai” forks to toast marshmallows in the fire’s dying embers and enjoy their mugs of hot chocolate.

 It is a big decision to choose to fly the entire family halfway around the world to the southern tip of Africa for a safari holiday.
 But, you can find some relatively affordable flights.
 That, plus the fact that the huge variety of accommodation available in the country’s many game reserves make it surprisingly easy to find something suitable in terms of both budget and meeting the needs of every member of the family.
+Get Traveller Health Questionnaire for South Africa and set off on your new adventure!

 You may consider one of the many privately owned, super-luxury game lodges.
 They are usually quite incredible – like something out of a Hollywood movie.
 They generally offer all-inclusive packages: five-star accommodation, all meals; game drives with qualified rangers and experienced trackers who will do their best to ensure you get to see the Big Five – lion, rhino, elephant, leopard, and buffalo.
 The experience offered is not only Out of Africa, it’s pretty much out of this world.